What information do we need?

 The information you provide to us in respect of your EMA Application will be entered into the Education department’s internal database and once your eligibility has been established the information will also be entered onto the Education department’s Management Information System EMA module.

 You should also be aware that your data will be stored on servers located within the United Kingdom; the data will not be processed outside the European Union.
-We will take all reasonable steps to ensure that your data is kept securely and more information on how we do this can be provided by the Data Protection Officer if required.
+We will take all reasonable steps to ensure that your data is kept securely and more information on how we do this is provided on the Council website (www.argyll-bute.gov.uk) or can be provided in paper format on request to the contact address stated above.

 How long will we keep your information?